SVis760/omeka-s-for-dummies/macos.md

 ---

-You have now successfully installed, configured, and tested MySQL on macOS.
+You have now successfully installed, configured MySQL on macOS.
 You can use these basic commands to manage your MySQL databases and users.